gitlabhq/gitlabhq/doc/workflow/time_tracking.md

 # Time Tracking

-> Introduced in GitLab 8.14 as a beta Product.
-This functionality is free while in beta.
-After the beta period, a new License key will need to be issued to use it.
+> Introduced in GitLab 8.14 in beta.

-Time Tracking lets teams stack their project estimates against their time spent.
+Time Tracking allows you to track estimates and time spent on issues and merge requests within GitLab.
+This functionality is in beta and is available for free to all Enterprise Edition customers.
+As we expand on this feature, we will remove it from Beta and a new License key will need to be issued to use it.

 ## Overview